QubesOS/qubes-doc/privacy/martus.md

 How to install Martus in a qube:

-1. Create a Debian 8 Martus template using the Qubes VM Manager or running `qvm-clone debian-8 debian-8-martus` in dom0.
+1. Create a Debian 8 backports template using the Qubes VM Manager or running `qvm-clone debian-8 debian-8-backports` in dom0.

 2. Add backports to the sources for the new template by opening a terminal in the new template, run `sudo vi /etc/apt/sources.list` and add